sn8k/CashMachiine/user_manual.md

 - Run `./setup_env.sh` (Linux/Mac) or `setup_env.cmd` (Windows) to install Python dependencies.
 - Use `./remove_env.sh` or `remove_env.cmd` to uninstall these dependencies.
 - Each service provides `install.sh` and `remove.sh` scripts.
+- Each service now ships with its own `requirements.txt` for Docker builds.
 - UI translation assets install with `ui/install_locales.sh` and remove with `ui/remove_locales.sh`.
 - Install RabbitMQ with `./install_rabbitmq.sh` and remove it with `./remove_rabbitmq.sh`.
 - Start all services with `docker-compose up -d` and stop them with `docker-compose down`.